What are Non-Economic Damages?

 consideration for why the plaintiff should recover more damages in their injury case,

-• Loss of enjoyment of life: this form of non-economic damages is intended to
+specifically non-economic damages. - Loss of enjoyment of life: this form of non-economic damages is intended to

 compensate the reduced quality of life or ability to enjoy life.
 It is difficult to quantify